Get started by searching below:

 In some states, the lawsuit must be filed by the decedent’s estate.
 If there is a will, the personal representative of the estate usually files the lawsuit.

-Sometimes, non-relatives like civil partners, dependents, or executors of wills, can file nursing home wrongful death cases if they have been financially impacted by the resident’s death.
+Sometimes, non-relatives like civil partners, dependents, or executors of wills can file nursing home wrongful death lawsuits if they have been financially impacted by the resident’s death.

 People Who Have Suffered Financially